NeuroWinter/neurowinter.github.io/_posts/2023-01-09-removing-aws-blog.md

 ---
 layout: post
 category: meta
+title: "Switching from AWS to Simplify Blog Hosting: A Personal Journey"
-title: Why I Stopped Hosting my Blog on AWS
+heading: Why I Stopped Hosting my Blog on AWS
 description: A story of how complicating my blog by hosting it under 2 TLDs was a bad idea, and why KISS is so important.
 ---